Learning to Play Piano in the Real World: Appendix

+\textbf{Sim2Real Transfer.} The goal of a Sim2Real transfer is to deploy a policy trained in the simulation in the real world.
+Unfortunately, the naive approach without Sim2Real transfer techniques leads to a substantial drop in performance.
+This drop in performance is referred to as the Sim2Real gap.
+Over time there were multiple methods proposed to minimize the Sim2Real gap \eg{} residual physics learning (RPL)~\cite{sontakke2023, zeng2020}, rapid motor adaptation (RMA)~\cite{Qi2022}, domain randomization (DR)~\cite{Handa2024, tobin2017, wang2024pens} and Sim2Real2Sim~\cite{chang2020, lim2022}.
+They function by either reducing the differences between the simulator and the real world (Sim2Real2Sim, RPL) or by making the model more robust to variations of the environment (DR, RMA).
+Our work merges both approaches by integrating Sim2Real2Sim and DR.

-\textbf{Hardware Configuration.} The hardware setup is shown in figure \ref{fig:real world env}.
-We use a UFACTORY xArm7 to move the end effector along a specified axis parallel to the piano.
-This mimics the movement of the human forearm.
-Attached to the end effector is a left-sided Allegro hand v4.0.
-It consists of 4 fingers with 4 joints per finger, resulting in a total of 16 joints.
-The thumb joints are not used in this contribution because they can barely reach the piano, leading to 12 active joints.
-Each of the fingertips is replaced with a 3D-printed finger of approximately the dimensions of a human finger.
-This is necessary because the default fingertips of the Allegro hand are wider than a key, which makes it impossible to play only one note at a time.
+\textbf{Hardware Configuration.} The hardware setup we used is shown in \fig{fig:real world env}.
+Our setup consists of an Ufactory xArm7 to move the end effector parallel to the piano, replicating the movement of the human forearm.
+Attached to the end effector is an Allegro Hand v4.0.
+It consists of 4 fingers with 4 joints per finger.
+The thumb joints are not used in this contribution because they can not reliably reach the piano, leading to 12 active joints.
+The fingertips are replaced with 3D-printed fingers of approximately human dimensions, since the default fingertips are wider than a piano key and would prevent single-key presses.
 Our piano is an M-Audio Keystation 49e MIDI Keyboard, which contains four octaves.
-Every keypress and every release triggers a MIDI event, which is forwarded to the host computer.
+Every keypress and every release triggers a MIDI event, which is forwarded to the host computer to allow for observation of the currently pressed keys.

-\textbf{Simulation Environment.} The environment is based on the \textit{RoboPianist} environment \cite{Zakka2023}, which was built using the Mujoco physics engine \cite{Todorov2012} with \textit{dm\_control} \cite{Tunyasuvunakool2020} as a wrapper for RL tasks.
+\textbf{Simulation Environment.} Our training environment was built upon the RoboPianist-Suite \cite{Zakka2023}, which is based on the Mujoco physics engine \cite{Todorov2012}.
 The scene of the simulation is displayed in \fig{fig:sim env}.
-It consists of the Allegro hand with 3D-printed fingertips and a model of the M-Audio Keystation piano.
-The hand is modeled analogues to the real world with 12 active joints, 4 per finger.
-To move the hand parallel to the piano, we introduced another sliding joint for horizontal movement.
-The piano itself consists of 49 keys and 4 octaves.
+It consists of the Allegro hand with custom fingertips and a model of the piano.
+Furthermore, we added additional boundaries between the white keys (see \fig{fig:fences}) to achieve an environment that mimics the real world more closely.
+These boundaries are discussed in more detail in \sec{exp:fences}.
+All joints of the simulation use a PD controller with maximum jerk a low pass filter and damping.
+This enables us to fine-tune the control parameters of all actuators individually during our Sim2Real2Sim workflow.